 Government | local authorities | Philanthropy | Business sector

 Comprehensive support allows underprivileged students to overcome financial, academic and social challenges that seem insurmountable and gain access to higher education.

-Young men and women from all sectors of Israeli society take leadership course in preparation for entering decision-making positions in the public service or civil society.
+Leadership training for young men and women from all sectors of Israeli society in preparation for entering decision-making positions in the public service or civil society.